 And, of course, COVID-19 forced hundreds of millions of people to work from home.
 This brought remote work to a tipping point.
 Many experts predict that this working-from-home trend will become more permanent.
 People are going back to the basics and closer to the lives they want.
 For that to be possible, they cannot be tied down to a specific location, but rather have greater flexibility and mobility.

-Cities and communities that are attracting remote workers:
+Cities and communities that attracted remote workers:

 - Gilbert, Arizona